-Weak UK Pound Provides a Great Opportunity for Overseas Investors
+What Does the Weak UK Pound Mean for Overseas Investors?

 If you’re an overseas investor who’s currently considering purchasing property in the UK, you might be questioning whether now is the right time.
 With such uncertainty surrounding the economy following the Covid-19 pandemic, many investors are being cautious about embarking on a new buy to let venture.
 The reality is, however, that there’s never been a better time to invest in the UK property market.